charleszheng44/personal-blog/content/posts/e2e-ai-workflow-on-k8s.md

 a basic example of that process, aimed at clarifying some of the moving parts involved.

 For demonstration, I built a Kubernetes cluster on a GCP instance featuring a T4 GPU, 2 vCPUs, and 8 GB of RAM.
-GCP is simply my choice here because I’ve got a $300 credit, but AWS or Azure would do the job just as well.
+GCP is simply my choice here because I’ve got free credit, but AWS or Azure would do the job just as well.

 ## Setup GPU Drivers and Tools